kiseki1107/Earthquake-Geomapping-With-Leaflet/README.md

 ![Project Final Earthquake Image Sample](https://raw.githubusercontent.com/kiseki1107/leaflet_geomapping/master/earthquake_geomap.png)

-The base map can be viewed via satellite view, street view, or outdoors view for user preference.
-There is an option to turn on or turn off the earthquake and tectonic plate data visuals with the checkboxes.
+The base map, provided by [Mapbox](https://www.mapbox.com/), can be viewed via satellite view, street view, or outdoors view based on user preference.
+In order to have retrieve the base maps, an API key is required for Mapbox to be accessible.

+Leaflet was used in order to create the geomapping of the earthquake and tectonic plate data onto the base map as overlays.

 <a name="Notes"></a>
 ## Further Notes

+index.html will display the map static/css has one file, style.css which is used to set map margins static/js contains the app.js file which contains the JavaScript code that creates the map README.md is this file which contains a brief description